 With 5 billion people using the internet, web applications without a surprise, have become critical for business operations.
 E-commerce platforms, enterprise solutions and cloud technology store extensive amount of data.

 Imagine if the sensitive data of millions of your users are leaked on the web.
 Sounds nightmarish, right?
 It can damage brand image, affect customer trust and lead to financial loss.
+Web app pen testing is key to preventing such incidents.

-Web Application Penetration Testing emerges as a modern imperative for digital security.
+Modern Web Application Penetration Testing emerges as a modern imperative for digital security.
 A proactive strategy that solves this problem by discovering vulnerabilities before attackers could exploit them.

 What is Web Application Penetration Testing?

-Web app pentesting involves simulating a real-world cyberattack against a web application with the aim of exploiting security vulnerabilities.
+Web application pentesting involves simulating a real-world cyberattack against a web application with the aim of exploiting security vulnerabilities.
 However, unlike the traditional vulnerability scans, automation and manual testing combine to mimic the techniques deployed by a real threat actor.

 The testing assesses different components of web application such as HTML, cookies, APIs, business logic, web servers, databases etc. cut across multiple layers of infrastructure, front end and back end.